juliafmorgado/julia/content/english/posts/2024-03-29_setting-up-cluster-eks-eksctl.md

 Setting up a Kubernetes cluster on AWS EKS with eksctl

-As surprising as it may seem, setting up a Kubernetes cluster on AWS EKS wasn't a very easy task some time ago, especially compared to other cloud providers like GCP.
-That's when eksctl came into play, a tool developed in Go by the community and now sponsored by Weave, serving as the official AWS CLI for managing EKS.
-With it, we can create and manage clusters using YAML files, and behind the scenes, CloudFormation stacks are used to manage the necessary resources.
+It might come as a surprise, but not too long ago, configuring a Kubernetes cluster on AWS EKS was quite challenging.
+This changed with the introduction of eksctl, a tool written in Go that acts as the official AWS CLI for EKS management. eksctl allows for the creation and administration of clusters through YAML files, while leveraging CloudFormation stacks behind the scenes to handle the required resources.

 ## Installation